 Cough is a reflex that helps clear the airways of secretions, protects the airway from foreign body aspiration, and can be the manifesting symptom of a disease.
 Cough is one of the most common complaints for which parents bring their children to a health care practitioner.

-Causes of cough differ depending on whether the symptoms are acute (< 4 wk) or chronic (see see Some Causes of Cough in Children).
+Causes of cough differ depending on whether the symptoms are acute (< 4 wk) or chronic (see Table 3: Some Causes of Cough in Children).

 For acute cough, the most common cause is

 For chronic cough, the most common causes are

 Foreign body aspiration and diseases such as cystic fibrosis and primary ciliary dyskinesia are less common, although they can all result in persistent cough.

 History of present illness should cover duration and quality of cough (barky, staccato, paroxysmal) and onset (sudden or indolent).
 The physician should ask about associated symptoms.
 Some of these symptoms are ubiquitous (eg, runny nose, sore throat, fever); others may suggest a specific cause: headache, itchy eyes, and sore throat (postnasal drip); wheezing and cough with exertion (asthma); night sweats (TB); and spitting up, irritability, or arching of the back after feedings in infants (gastroesophageal reflux).
 For children 6 mo to 6 yr, the parents should be asked about potential for foreign body aspiration, including older siblings or visitors with small toys, access to small objects, and consumption of small, smooth foods (eg, peanuts, grapes).

 Review of systems should note symptoms of possible causes, including abdominal pain (some bacterial pneumonias), weight loss or poor weight gain and foul-smelling stools (cystic fibrosis), and muscle soreness (possible association with viral illness or atypical pneumonia but usually not with bacterial pneumonia).